shorebirdtech/docs/docs/guides/multiple_deployment_tracks/ios.md

 ## Creating a patch

-Now that we have our internal and stable releases on the Play Store, we can create a patch using `shorebird patch android`.
+Now that we have our internal and stable releases on the Play Store, we can create a patch using `shorebird patch ios-alpha`.
 For the sake of this example, let's adjust the app theme to use `deepOrange` as the seed color in `lib/main.dart`:

 ```diff
 class MyApp extends StatelessWidget {